BillSchultzOES/oes-sop-public/README.md

 	:::
 	:::
 ```
 Code snippets are keyboard macros you can use to more easily insert a common chunk of code without having to re-type it every time.
-Once `ch` and `cnum` exist in R, this macro will automatically generate a new, sequential HTML ID (ch = current ch, cnum = current cnum + 1).
+Once `ch` and `cnum` exist in R, this macro will automatically generate a template tabbed chunk with a new, sequential HTML ID (ch = current ch, cnum = current cnum + 1).
 All you have to do now is type:

 ```
 {oes_code_tab}
 ```

 And then hit `shift+tab` when your cursor is to the right of `}`.
-This will generate a template for you with appropriate IDs.
-Then just copy in R and Stata code where the comments indicate (# R code here, * Stata code here).
+Then copy in R and Stata code where the comments indicate (# R code here, * Stata code here).

 # Building the book